 Fiji duty free

-The following items may be imported by persons 17 years of age and over into Fiji without incurring customs duty:
+The following items may be imported by travellers 17 years of age and over into Fiji without incurring customs duty:

 • 2.25L of spirits or 4.5L of wine or beer.